Pichilemu: History

 In 1872, President of Chile Aníbal Pinto commissioned the corvette captain Francisco Vidal Gormaz to perform a survey of the coast between Tumán Creek and Boca del Mataquito.
 He concluded that Pichilemu was the best place to construct a ferry.
 The family of Daniel Ortúzar, inheritors of the hacienda San Antonio de Petrel, constructed a dock in 1875, which served as a fishing port for a few years, and would be decreed as a "minor dock" by President José Manuel Balmaceda in 1887.
 Homes were built along the dock on what currently is the Daniel Ortúzar Avenue (Avenida Daniel Ortúzar).
 The name Pichilemu comes from the Mapudungún words pichi (little) and lemu (forest).

 During the Civil War of 1891, Daniel Ortúzar and the priest of Alcones were transferred as prisoners from Pichilemu to Valparaíso via the dock, which was later burned.
 The dock was later reconstructed and used until 1912, but it never reached "port" status.

-The inheritors of Lauriano Gaete and Ninfa Vargas, who were proprietors of the land which is currently Central Pichilemu, founded the town in late 1891 after conceiving the design of the city with engineer Emilio Nichón.
-By decree of President Jorge Montt and his Interior Minister, Manuel José Irarrázabal, the city was officially established as an "autonomous commune" on 22 December 1891.
-José María Caro Martínez became the first mayor of the city in 1894, and regularised and improved the design of the city the same year.
+The inheritors of Lauriano Gaete and Ninfa Vargas, who were proprietors of the land which is currently Central Pichilemu, traced the initial design of the city by dividing the land in plots, defined by engineer Emilio Michón.
+By decree of President Jorge Montt and his Interior Minister, Manuel José Irarrázabal, the territory was officially established as an "autonomous commune" on 22 December 1891.
+José María Caro Martínez became the first mayor of the commune in 1894.
 Caro Martínez held the mayor office until 1905.